 These considerations suggest that it may be more plausible, for purposes of extracting predictions about the MPC out of stimulus checks, to focus on matching the distribution of liquid financial and retirement assets across households.
 The inclusion of retirement assets is arguable, but a case for inclusion can be made because in the U.S. retirement assets such as IRA’s and 401(k)’s can be liquidated under a fairly clear rule (e.g., a penalty of percent of the balance liquidated).

-When we ask the model to estimate the time preference factors that allow it to best match the distribution of liquid financial and retirement assets (instead of net worth),41 estimated parameter values are under the KS aggregate income process and the average MPC is (fourth column of the table), which lies at the middle of the range typically reported in the literature (see Table 1) and is considerably higher than when we match the distribution of net worth.
-This reflects the fact that matching the more skewed distribution of liquid financial and retirement assets (see Figure 3) requires a wider distribution of the time preference factors, ranging between 0.94 and 0.98, which produces even more households with little wealth.42 The estimated distribution of discount factors lies below that obtained by matching net worth and is considerably more dispersed because of substantially lower median and more unevenly distributed liquid financial and retirement assets (compared to net worth).43
+When we ask the model to estimate the time preference factors that allow it to best match the distribution of liquid financial and retirement assets (instead of net worth),50 estimated parameter values are under the KS aggregate income process and the average MPC is (fifth column of the table), which lies at the middle of the range typically reported in the literature (see Table 1) and is considerably higher than when we match the distribution of net worth.51 This reflects the fact that matching the more skewed distribution of liquid financial and retirement assets (see Figure 4) requires a wider distribution of the time preference factors, ranging between 0.94 and 0.98, which produces even more households with little wealth.52 The estimated distribution of discount factors lies below that obtained by matching net worth and is considerably more dispersed because of substantially lower median and more unevenly distributed liquid financial and retirement assets (compared to net worth).53

-Figure 4 shows the cumulative distribution functions of MPCs for the KS-JEDC model and the -Dist models (under the KS aggregate income shocks) estimated to match, first, the empirical distribution of net worth and, alternatively, of liquid financial and retirement assets.44 The figure illustrates that the MPCs for KS-JEDC model are concentrated tightly around 0.05, which sharply contrasts with the results for the -Dist models.
-Because the latter two models match the empirical wealth distribution, they imply that a substantial fraction of consumers has very little wealth.
+Figure 5 shows the cumulative distribution functions of MPCs for the KS-JEDC model and the -Dist models (under the KS aggregate income shocks) estimated to match, first, the empirical distribution of net worth and, alternatively, of liquid financial and retirement assets.54 The figure illustrates that the MPCs for KS-JEDC model are concentrated tightly around 0.05, which sharply contrasts with the results for the -Dist models.
+Because the latter two models match the empirical wealth distribution, they imply that a substantial fraction of consumers have very little wealth.

 Table 3 illustrates the distribution of MPCs by wealth, income, and employment status.
-In contrast to the KS-JEDC model, the -Point and in particular -Dist models generate a wide distribution of marginal propensities.
+In contrast to the KS-JEDC model, and to a lesser extent also to the KS-Hetero model, the -Point and in particular -Dist models generate a wide distribution of marginal propensities.
 Given the considerable concavity of the theoretical consumption function in the relevant region, these results indicate that the aggregate response to a stimulus program will depend greatly upon which households receive the stimulus payments.
-Furthermore, unlike the results from the baseline KS-JEDC model or from a representative agent model, the results from these simulations are easily consistent with the empirical estimates of aggregate MPCs in Table 1 and the evidence that households with little liquid wealth and without high past income have high MPCs.45
+Furthermore, unlike the results from the baseline KS-JEDC model or from a representative agent model, the results from these simulations are easily consistent with the empirical estimates of aggregate MPCs in Table 1 and the evidence that households with little liquid wealth and without high past income have high MPCs.55

 Because our models include FBS or KS aggregate shocks, we can investigate how the economy’s average MPC and its distribution across households varies over the business cycle.
 Table 4 reports the results for the following experiments with the -Dist models calibrated to the net worth distribution (and compares them to the baseline results from Table 3).
 For the model with KS aggregate shocks, in which recessions/expansions can be defined as bad/good realizations of the aggregate state: